Aarongoldmananalyst/12M-Cost-Cut-Rx-Healthcare-Analytics/README.md

 | **service_type**| Type of medical service provided (Imaging, Infusion, Consultation, Surgery). |
 | **month** *(derived)* | Month extracted from `service_date` for time-series analysis. |
 | **is_high_cost** *(derived)* | Flag indicating if claim is in the top 5% of spenders. |

-> **Note:** Dataset is synthetic and generated for demonstration purposes — no PHI or real patient data is included.

 ---